zubeyir-bodur/OpenGL-CGAssignments/README.md

 minimum installed to run the applications, in addition to the minimum OpenGL version stated above.
-With a small change in the ErrorManager class, you can run the applications in other compilers, such as GC, CLang etc, because that class uses the following MSVC instrinsic statement:
+With a small change in the ErrorManager class, you can run the applications in other compilers, such as GCC, CLang etc, because that class uses the following MSVC instrinsic statement:

 ```c++
 //  In ErrorManager.h